dsilas/SeeLevelViz/README.md

 - pyinstaller src/__main__.py --clean --additional-hooks-dir=hooks --runtime-hook=runtime-hook.py --windowed --onefile --name=SeeLevelViz

 SeeLevelViz is licensed under the GNU General Public License v3.0.
-See the LICENSE file in this repository for more details.
+See the LICENSE file in the github repository for more details.